-- d) "Cannabis" means any part of a cannabis plant, including the phytocannabinoids produced by, or found in, such a plant, regardless of whether that part has been processed or not and any substance or mixture of substances that contains or has any part of such a plant.
-(Amended Nov 2019) - e) "Cannabis accessories" has the meaning given to them in Section 2 of the Cannabis Act (Canada).
-(Amended Sept 2019) - f) "Cannabis edibles" means products containing cannabis that are intended to be consumed in the same manner as food or beverage.
-(Added Nov 2019) - g) "Cannabis extracts" means products that are produced from cannabis using extraction processing methods or by synthesizing phytocannabinoids.
-(Added Nov 2019) - h) "Cannabis licence" means a licence under the Gaming, Liquor and Cannabis Act that authorizes the purchase, sale, transport, possession, storage of cannabis. - i) "Cannabis product" means a product that contains cannabis. - j) "Cannabis representative" means a corporation or individual registered with AGLC who is in the business of representing a cannabis supplier in the sale of the supplier's cannabis.
+- 1.2.1 In this handbook, - a) "AGLC" means Alberta Gaming, Liquor and Cannabis. - b) "Board" means the Board of AGLC. - c) "Brand element" means a brand name, trademark, tradename, distinguishing guise, logo, graphic arrangement, design or slogan that is reasonably associated with, or that evokes: - i) cannabis, a cannabis accessory or a service related to cannabis; or - ii) a brand of cannabis, cannabis accessory or service related to cannabis. - d) "Cannabis" means any part of a cannabis plant, including the phytocannabinoids produced by, or found in, such a plant, regardless of whether that part has been processed or not and any substance or mixture of substances that contains or has any part of such a plant. - e) "Cannabis accessories" has the meaning given to them in Section 2 of the Cannabis Act (Canada). - f) "Cannabis edibles" means products containing cannabis that are intended to be consumed in the same manner as food or beverage. - g) "Cannabis extracts" means products that are produced from cannabis using extraction processing methods or by synthesizing phytocannabinoids. - h) "Cannabis licence" means a licence under the Gaming, Liquor and Cannabis Act that authorizes the purchase, sale, transport, possession, storage of cannabis. - i) "Cannabis product" means a product that contains cannabis. - "Cannabis representative" means a corporation or individual registered with AGLC who is in the business of representing a cannabis supplier in the sale of the supplier's cannabis.